 The PROCEDURE_OCCURRENCE table contains records of activities or processes ordered by, or carried out by, a healthcare provider on the patient to have a diagnostic or therapeutic purpose.
 Procedures are present in various data sources in different forms with varying levels of standardization.
 For example:

-• Medical Claims include procedure codes that are submitted as part of a claim for health services rendered, including procedures performed.
+- Medical Claims include procedure codes that are submitted as part of a claim for health services rendered, including procedures performed. - Electronic Health Records that capture procedures as orders.